New Riders’ Guides are Now Available!

 The CTA service area consists of the three coastal counties of Mississippi and all the incorporated cities in those counties.

 CTA currently provides Fixed Route and ADA/Paratransit Service in, Biloxi, Gulfport, Ocean Springs, St. Martin and D’Iberville.
-Special Route Services are currently provided in Harrison, Jackson and Hancock counties.

 Funding

+Funding for CTA’s operations and capital projects are currently provided by self-generated revenue, the Federal Transit Administration, Harrison County, Jackson County, the City of Biloxi, the City of Gulfport, the City of D’Iberville, the City of Ocean Springs and the State of Mississippi.
 Self-generated funds consist of passenger fares, advertising revenue, charter revenue, contract revenue, vending revenue and sale of surplus equipment.
 Federal Transit Administration (FTA) funding is provided in the form of operating (50/50) and capital (80/20) grants.
 To access these grants, either 50% or 20% local matching funds are required to be available.
 The State of Mississippi, Harrison County, Jackson County, the City of Biloxi, the City of Gulfport, the City of D’Iberville and the City of Ocean Springs provide funding in the form of operating subsidies.

 Management